 We are entitled under our certificate of incorporation, as amended, to issue up to 275 million shares of common stock, par value \$.001 per share, and 1 million shares of preferred stock, with no par value, one of which is designated as iBio CMO Preferred Tracking Stock, par value, \$0.001.
-As of May 1, 2018, we had issued and outstanding approximately 115.9 million shares of common stock and one share of iBio CMO Preferred Tracking Stock.
+As of June 8, 2018, we had issued and outstanding approximately 11.6 million shares of common stock and one share of iBio CMO Preferred Tracking Stock.
 No other shares of preferred stock are outstanding.
-In addition, as of May 1, 2018, 13.7 million options to purchase shares of common stock were outstanding and we had approximately 1.3 million shares of common stock reserved for future issuance of additional option grants under our 2008 Omnibus Equity Incentive Plan.
-Accordingly, we will be able to issue up to approximately 145.4 million additional shares of common stock (which includes common stock issuable under this prospectus) and 999,999 shares of preferred stock.
+In addition, as of June 8, 2018, 1.38 million options to purchase shares of common stock were outstanding and we had approximately 124,000 shares of common stock reserved for future issuance of additional option grants under our 2008 Omnibus Equity Incentive Plan.

+Accordingly, we are able to issue up to approximately 262 million additional shares of common stock (which includes common stock issuable under this prospectus) and 999,999 shares of preferred stock.
 Sales of our common stock offered through current or future equity offerings may result in substantial dilution to our stockholders.
 The sale of a substantial number of shares of our common stock to investors, or anticipation of such sales, could make it more difficult for us to sell equity or equity-related securities in the future at a time and at a price that we might otherwise wish to effect sales.

-The issuance of preferred stock or additional shares of common stock could adversely affect the rights of the holders of shares of our common stock.
+The issuance of preferred stock or additional shares of common stock could adversely affect the rights of the holders of shares of our common stock or Series A Preferred Stock.

 Our Board of Directors is authorized to issue up to 999,999 shares of preferred stock without any further action on the part of our stockholders.
 Our Board of Directors has the authority to fix and determine the voting rights, rights of redemption and other rights and preferences of preferred stock.
-Currently, we have one share of preferred stock outstanding.
+Currently, we have one share of preferred stock outstanding and we are offering Series A Preferred Shares.
 Our Board of Directors may, at any time, authorize the issuance of a series of preferred stock that would grant to holders the preferred right to our assets upon liquidation, the right to receive dividend payments before dividends are distributed to the holders of common stock, and the right to the redemption of the shares, together with a premium, before the redemption of our common stock, which may have a material adverse effect on the rights of the holders of our common stock.
 In addition, our Board of Directors, without further stockholder approval, may, at any time, issue large blocks of preferred stock.
 In addition, the ability of our Board of Directors to issue shares of preferred stock without any further action on the part of our stockholders may impede a takeover of our company and may prevent a transaction that is favorable to our stockholders.